WVS Constitution & Bylaws

 ARTICLE XIX – RULES AND REGULATIONS

-The Society may enact from time to time rules and regulations that will govern the actions of the Society.
-Such Rules and Regulations shall be enacted, amended or deleted by a majority (>50%) vote of those attending the annual business meeting.
+The Society may enact from time-to-time rules and regulations that will govern the actions of the Society.
+Such Rules and Regulations shall be enacted, amended, or deleted by a majority (>50%) vote of those attending the annual business meeting.
 Proposed rules and regulations require notification of the membership no less than 30 days prior to the annual meeting.
 Amendments to a proposed Rule and Regulation made at the time of the business meeting may be voted upon at the same business meeting and do not require an additional 30-day notification of members.
 All Rules and Regulations must be in conformity with the bylaws of the Society.

 Amended January 2017